Verdanix/BroCode/README.md

-**BroCode: The Official BroCode Rulebook**
+u**BroCode: The Official BroCode Rulebook**

 Welcome to BroCode, the ultimate repository for all things bro-related!
 This project aims to collect and codify the unwritten rules and guidelines that govern the behavior of brothers around the world.

 **Contributing to BroCode**

 Want to contribute to BroCode?
-Head on over to our [contributing guide](contributing.md) to learn more about how to submit a pull request, get approval from at least 5 "bro"s, and have your contributions compiled into a beautiful leather-bound book!
+Head on over to our [contributing guide](CONTRIBUTING.md) to learn more about how to submit a pull request, get approval from at least 5 "bro"s, and have your contributions compiled into a beautiful leather-bound book!

 **Articles: The Main Course**